justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 ### Fixing Someone Else's Code

-Writing good comments is one of those good habits that pays off when trying to understand code written by others and also your past self.
+Writing good comments and having well-documented functions is one of those good habits that pays off when trying to understand code written by others and also your past self.

+Writing comments help you solidify your understanding of the code.
+Another thing that can help to understand someone else's code is reading the tests associated to the code.
+Well-written tests can tell us what each function is expected to do.
+Looking at the existing tests can show us which use cases weren't taken into account.

+Just like with writing extra comments, writing some tests of your own can help you better see what the code is supposed to do and improve overall quality of the code.
+This can also be really useful when modifying the original code.

+One possible approach in this case, would be to start with the function where the error happened, then the function or functions that call it, and so on until you can grasp the contexts that led to the problem.
+While this is of course much easier if it's in a programming language that you're familiar with, you don't need to be an expert in the language to fix a bug in the program.
+If you've come across an error and debug the issue well enough to understand what's going on, you might be able to fix the problem even if you've never seen that language before.
 Another thing that can help to understand someone else's code is reading the tests associated to the code.

 ---